 UV rays are the best natural source of vitamin D (5).
 They convert a chemical present in your skin into vitamin D3.
 This is transported to the liver and kidneys and is then transformed to active vitamin D. However, constant exposure to the sun for a long time can increase the risk of developing skin cancer.
 So, you need limited exposure to the sun to avoid vitamin D deficiency.

 The downside of this vitamin is that it is not found in many foods.
-You get a number of food items/products that claim to contain vitamin D, but in reality, they are only fortified with synthetic vitamin D. In fact, there are only a handful of foods that actually contain vitamin D.
+You get a number of food items/products that claim to contain vitamin D, but in reality, they are only fortified with synthetic vitamin D. In fact, there are only a handful of foods high in vitamin d.

-We have listed the top 29 vitamin D food sources that are easily available.
+We have listed the top 29 foods with vitamin d that are easily available.
 Check them out!

 Good news for all the sunshine lovers!